What do you say when you’re not sure how to talk to a new person at a networking event (or holiday party)?

 What do you want your next year to look like?

-Is bar prep a priority?
+Is bar prep your priority?

 I’m not saying family and holidays aren’t important.